 Cannabis Production & Management

-Cannabis Production and Management will provide advanced knowledge and selected skills sets for mid- to upper-level production jobs in commercial growing facilities.
-Students will cover critical aspects of the cannabis industry, cannabis products, workplace requirements, crop management, quality control/quality assurance, harvesting, processing, and waste management.
-Specific applications to cannabis facilities and workplaces will be a major focus of the course.
-This is a non-credit course.
+Cannabis Production and Management is a fully online, non-credit course that provides advanced knowledge and selected skillsets for mid to upper-level production jobs in commercial growing facilities.
+Students cover critical aspects of the cannabis industry, cannabis products, workplace requirements, crop management, quality control/quality assurance, harvesting, processing, and waste management.
+Specific applications to cannabis facilities and workplaces are a major focus of the course.

-This highly interactive online course is of interest to people who come from a plant science background and are seeking new opportunities in the gowing field of commercial cannabis production
+This highly interactive online course is of interest to people who come from a plant science background and are seeking new opportunities in the growing field of commercial cannabis production.

-Cannabis Production and Management will provide cannabis-specific training for people looking to be employed in mid- to upper-level production jobs in commercial growing facilities.
-This course is 100% online with online activitiies and discussions.
+Cannabis Production and Management will provide cannabis-specific training for people looking to be employed in mid to upper-level production jobs in commercial growing facilities.
+This course is 100% online with online activities and discussions.
 It does not include a hands-on component.
 This course will prepare you to start your career and develop your competency in cannabis production.

 Cannabis Production and Management is an Adult Learning course with open admission criteria.
 It is recommended for participants with: